The American Adventure (Epcot): List of statues

-Attraction
+The American Adventure attraction

 The American Adventure takes guests on a trip through America's history.
 It is narrated by Audio-Animatronic figures of Benjamin Franklin and Mark Twain (who lived almost 100 years apart) with the voices of Dallas McKennon as Benjamin Franklin and John Anderson as Mark Twain.
 The show is presented in a theater-like auditorium, with sets and characters rising out from the stage floor to represent scenes from different historical periods.
 The characters provide insight into American life of the past through conversations in which they discuss the current events of their time.
 Periods include the American Revolutionary War, the Civil War, the Centennial International Exhibition of 1876 (representing American industrialization), and the Great Depression.
 The presentation culminates with a musical film montage representing famous moments and people in American history from post-World War II to the present.

 Changes

-In 1993, the attraction was updated with all new animatronics and a new version of the theme song.
+In 1993, the attraction was updated (as being the second renovation) with all new animatronics and a new version of the theme song.
 In mid-2007, about 45 seconds of footage were added to the end of the Golden Dreams montage, the first updating of the montage since the 1993 renovation.
 The most notable addition is the brief footage of New York City Police Department/New York City Fire Department rescue crews after the September 11, 2001 attacks on the World Trade Center in 2001.
-The Golden Dream montage and theme song were updated again in early 2018 to feature footage of more recent notable figures, including the Obamas, Mark Zuckerberg, Madonna, and Elon Musk, among others.
+The Golden Dream montage and theme song were updated again, as the third renovation, in early 2018 to feature footage of more recent notable figures, including Barack and Michelle Obama, Mark Zuckerberg, Madonna, Simone Biles, and Elon Musk, among others.